C-Lite/c-lite.gihub.io/Contributions.md

 #Do not directly push to the master branch.

 Solve the respective issue
-Make a branch for the resoective issue and create pull request, merge it to dev branch.
+Make a branch for the respective issue and create pull request, merge it to dev branch.

 #Creating issues